Log Parsing using LLMs with Self-Generated In-Context Learning and Self-Correction: Introduction

 \section{Introduction}

-Log messages are generated by logging statements in the source code to record system execution behaviors.
+Log messages are generated by logging statements in the source code to record system runtime information \cite{xu2024unilog,chen2021survey,chen2020studying}.
 By inspecting system logs, engineers can detect anomalies \cite{du2017deeplog}, localize software bugs \cite{chen2021pathidea}, or troubleshoot problems \cite{jia2021logflash} in the system.
 Therefore, log analysis plays a crucial role in software maintenance.
-The prerequisite step of log analysis is log parsing \cite{he2021survey}, which extracts two parts of log messages: (1) \textit{log templates}. i.e., constant parts that are explicitly written in logging statements, and (2) \textit{variables}, dynamic parts that vary during runtime and reflect system runtime status.
+The first step of log analysis is log parsing \cite{he2021survey}, which extracts two parts of log messages: (1) \textit{log templates}. i.e., constant parts that are explicitly written in logging statements, and (2) \textit{variables}, i.e., dynamic parts that vary during runtime and reflect system runtime status.

 Manual log parsing is impractical due to the sheer volume of logs.
 Hence, numerous automatic log parsers have been proposed \cite{zhang2023system}, which can be categorized into syntax-based and semantic-based log parsers.
 Syntax-based log parsers \cite{fu2009execution,nagappan2010abstracting,he2017drain,dai2020logram} use human-crafted features or heuristics (e.g., log length and frequency) to extract log templates.
 In contrast, semantic-based log parsers \cite{liu2022uniparser, le2023alog, huo2023semparser, li2023did} employ deep learning models to mine semantics from log data for parsing.
-However, recent studies have revealed that the performance of existing log parsers deteriorates over time when handling evolving log data \cite{wang2022spine,yu2023log,liu2023logprompt}.
+However, recent studies have revealed that the performance of existing log parsers declines over time when handling evolving log data \cite{wang2022spine,yu2023log,liu2023logprompt}.
 On the one hand, syntax-based log parsers, which rely heavily on predefined rules, experience significant performance degradation when processing logs that deviate from these rules.
 On the other hand, semantic-based log parsers, which typically employ deep learning models, struggle to adapt to evolving log data without periodic retraining, which is constrained by the quantity and quality of labeled data available.